Dgdrgn/StudentRandomizer/README.md

 # StudentRandomizer

+## About
-Simple C++ program that randomly generates students.
+Randomly generates students.
 Mainly used to choose students for participation or to assign groups to students.

+## Input
+A list with the student's names.

+## Outputs
+Student name(s) or students assigned in a group.